chirpradio/chirpradio-machine/README.rst

 wish to remove.

 This does not delete the actual audio file from the filesystem or the ChirpRadio web app.
-It just removes the database entires in the SQLite database.
+It just removes the database entries in the SQLite database.

 To delete the audio file from the ChirpRadio `web app`_, `log in`_ as an administrator, search for a track that was deleted, and click the red X to